-The main changes have been the switch from a moored system to a drifting system, and later to an active system.
-We learned this has many advantages: higher plastic capture efficiency; reduced deployment- and maintenance costs; reduced risk of system damage due to lower forces from wind, waves, and currents to name a few.
+The main shifts in our concept have involved the switch from a moored system to a drifting system and later to an active system.
+We learned this has many advantages: higher plastic capture efficiency, reduced deployment and maintenance costs, and reduced risk of system damage due to lower forces from wind, waves, and currents, to name a few.